ansonphong/postworld/dev/DATABASE-STRUCTURE.md

 - The user ID of the author who created the post

 #### __user_id__ : *integer*
-- The used ID of the user who is casting a vote
+- The user ID of the user who is casting a vote

 #### __post_points__ : *integer*
 - The number of points cast in the vote